-Atmel's AT91SAM7XC512/256/128 is a member of a series of highly integrated Flash microcontrollers based on the 32-bit ARM RISC processor.
-It features 512/256/128 Kbyte high-speed Flash and 128/64/32 Kbyte SRAM, a large set of peripherals, including an 802.3 Ethernet MAC, a CAN controller, an AES 128 Encryption accelerator and a Triple Data Encryption System.
+Atmel's SAM7X512/256/128 is a member of a series of highly integrated Flash microcontrollers based on the 32-bit ARM RISC processor.
+It features 512/256/128 Kbyte high-speed Flash and 128/64/32 Kbyte SRAM, a large set of peripherals, including an 802.3 Ethernet MAC and a CAN controller.
 A complete set of system functions minimizes the number of external components.